Toronto

 • Language

-While English is widely spoken, learning basic French phrases like 'Bonjour' and 'Merci' is appreciated by locals.
+While English is widely spoken, learning basic French phrases like 'Bonjour' is appreciated.

 • Transit

-Use the STM Metro system; it is efficient, clean, and connects all major tourist attractions.
+Use the STM Metro system; it is efficient and covers most major tourist attractions.

 • Tipping